RazoomGD/geode-object-groups/Gallery.md

 ![alt text](assets/Gallery/1741479139638_image.png)

-- The mod also allows you to have up to 5 additional tabs for the groups and objects. (you can configure them in mod settings)
+- The mod also allows you to have up to 5 additional tabs for the groups and objects. (you can configure which tabs are displayed in the mod settings)

 ![alt text](assets/Gallery/1741479766420_image.png)

 - The mod provides the **default group configuration**, which is already very convenient.
 Starting from version `v2.0.0`, you can edit it as you want **right in the game**.
+You can read about group configuration [here](./Configuring%20Object%20Groups%20v2.md).

 ![alt text](assets/Gallery/1741479943442_image.png)